Michael Massey Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox have the 27th-ranked team ERA among all league pitching staffs (4.95).
+- The White Sox's 4.95 team ERA ranks 26th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.